ICDM-UESTC/DOSE/README.md

 ![](https://img.shields.io/badge/python-3.8.13-green)![](https://img.shields.io/badge/pytorch-1.13.1-green)![](https://img.shields.io/badge/cudatoolkit-11.7.0-green)

 ## Newest
-We upload the pre-trained model, trained on VB with 0.5 as the dropout ratio.

-We got:

-csig:3.8357 cbak:3.2350 covl:3.1840 pesq:2.5430 ssnr:8.9398 stoi:0.9335 on VB (step 1=40, step 2=15)

-csig:2.8673 cbak:2.1805 covl:2.1647 pesq:1.5709 ssnr:1.6121 stoi:0.8673 on CHIME-4 (step 1=35, step 2=0)
+We are currently finishing the extension paper for this work, and the project page will be released along with the completion of the extension.

 ## Brief
- DOSE employs two efficient condition-augmentation techniques to address the challenge that incorporating condition information into DDPMs for SE, based on two key insights:
+ DOSE employs two efficient condition-augmentation techniques to address the challenge of incorporating condition information into DDPMs for SE, based on two key insights:
  *  We force the model to prioritize the condition factor when generating samples by training it with dropout operation;
  *  We incorporate the condition information into the sampling process by providing an informative adaptive prior.

 Experiments demonstrate that our approach yields substantial improvements in high-quality and stable speech generation, consistency with the condition factor, and efficiency.

+We upload the [pre-trained model](https://github.com/ICDM-UESTC/DOSE/releases/tag/v1), trained on VB with 0.5 as the dropout ratio:

+csig:3.8357 cbak:3.2350 covl:3.1840 pesq:2.5430 ssnr:8.9398 stoi:0.9335 on VB (step 1=40, step 2=15)

+csig:2.8673 cbak:2.1805 covl:2.1647 pesq:1.5709 ssnr:1.6121 stoi:0.8673 on CHIME-4 (step 1=35, step 2=0)

 ## Environment Requirements
-**Note: be careful with the repo version, especially pesq**
+**Note: be careful with the repo version, especially PESQ**

  We run the code on a computer with `RTX-3090`, `i7 13700KF`, and `128G` memory.
 The code was tested with `python 3.8.13`, `pytorch 1.13.1`, `cudatoolkit 11.7.0`.
 Install the dependencies via [Anaconda](https://www.anaconda.com/):

 ```
-# create virtual environment
+# create a virtual environment
 conda create --name DOSE python=3.8.13

 # activate environment